Day 2 ArgumentsCitizenship Amendment Act

 Appearing for the Union, Attorney General K.K.
 Venugopal brought to the Bench’s attention that the Union had only been served with roughly 60 petitions of the around 140 petitions that had been filed.
 He explained that therefore the Union had only prepared a preliminary reply.
 He said that it would finalise its reply once all the petitions had been served.

 BJP functionary Ashwini Kumar Upadhyay requested the Court to de-tag his petition.
 The Court granted his request.

-The Bench heard various counsels for the petitioners present preliminary arguments.
+The Bench heard various counsels for the petitioners presenting preliminary arguments.
 Primarily, the counsels sought to convince the Bench to issue an interim stay on the CAA.

 Sr. Adv.
 Kapil Sibal urged the Court to decide whether to refer the matter to a Constitution Bench, before hearing the case on merits.
 He added that while the referral issue is being decided, the Court may in the interim order that the implementation of the CAA be postponed by a few months.
 He clarified that postponement did not entail a stay.
 A postponement would allow the law to remain in force, while however preventing it from being implemented for a few months, he said.

 Sr. Adv.
 Rajeev Dhavan concurred with Sr. Adv.
-Sibal, submitting that a preliminary hearing ought to be held on two issues: a) whether a Constitution bench needs to be constituted b) irreversibility of the implementation of the Act in the interim.
+Sibal and submitted that a preliminary hearing ought to be held on two issues: a) whether a Constitution bench needs to be constituted b) irreversibility of the implementation of the Act in the interim.